-Advantest obtains and utilizes objective evidence (Vendor-Specific Objective Evidence (VSOE) when SOP 97-2 is applicable) of fair value to allocate revenue to elements in multiple element arrangements and recognizes revenue when the criteria for revenue recognition have been met for each element.
+Advantest obtains and utilizes objective evidence (Vendor-Specific Objective Evidence (VSOE) for software-related products) of fair value to allocate revenue to elements in multiple element arrangements and recognizes revenue when the criteria for revenue recognition have been met for each element.
 If the criteria are not met, then revenue is deferred until such criteria are met or until the period(s) over which the last undelivered element is delivered.
-In the absence of objective evidence of fair value of a delivered element, Advantest allocates revenue to the fair value of the undelivered constituent elements and the residual revenue to the delivered elements.
+In the absence of objective evidence of fair value of a delivered element, Advantest allocates revenue to the fair value of the undelivered elements and the residual revenue to the delivered elements.
 The price charged when an element is sold separately generally determines fair value.